China frees prominent lawyer who defended religious freedom

 Many lawyers and journalists were detained in the run-up to the anniversary of the bloody suppression of pro-democracy protests at Tiananmen Square in 1989.

-Additional reporting by Mary Papenfuss in San Francisco, Alex Dobuzinskis in Los Angeles and; Michael Martina in Beijing; Editing by Robert Birsel and Sandra Maler
+Additional reporting by Mary Papenfuss in San Francisco and Alex Dobuzinskis in Los Angeles, Editing by Robert Birsel and Sandra Maler